thisishailey/zerobase-fe-22/learning-react/todays-task/README.md

 -   Get and render a list of tasks.

     -   A task list is an array of task objects.
-    -   A task list, if exists, is stored in the local storage.

 -   Re-render a filtered list on a filter button click.